Supercharging small engines.

 |A necessity in any suck- through installation is a pop- off panel or valve.
 A spring- loaded device opening a window big enough to let out excess pressure, in case of a backfire.
 It is neither a wastegate nor a BOW (blow off valve) and is a serious matter due to the amount of mixture present in the intake system, which now has a much larger volume.
 On a normally aspirated engine a back- fire will ignite the charge present in inlet passage only, (you hear a slight pop from the carb) but in a supercharged engine the charge in the volume of the supercharger and plenum must be added, and when it happens - well, you will know!.
 I have seen pressures as high as 60bars in a backfire, and that will do short work on gaskets, seals, airfilters and throttle valves, which occasionally turns into artwork!
 Adjust the pop- of valve to open 0,5bar above your boost setting.
 I usually make the outlet roughly the same diameter as the carburettor bore, cover is a piece of aluminum with a o- ring groove sealing outside the outlet.
 If you glue- in the o- ring, there is a big chance it will stay in place during a backfire and this will allow you to drive on.
 If the pop- valve dont re- seat after a backfire, your engine will have a major vacuum leak, and behave erratically until fixed.|

-pumps do not require that much to be turned.
-The biggest load takes place
+small pumps do not require that much to be turned.
+The biggest load

 Superchargers has been known to be driven by: